Element Review: Features, Pricing, Pros and Cons

 Is Element suitable for small businesses?

 Yes, Element is well-suited for small businesses.
-The platform offers affordable pricing tiers, scales with your growth, and doesn't require dedicated IT resources to manage.
+The platform offers affordable pricing tiers, scales with your growth, and does not require dedicated IT resources to manage.
 Many small businesses find that Element replaces multiple tools, simplifying their tech stack and reducing overall software costs.

 How often is Element updated with new features?